magento/magento2/app/code/Magento/Bundle/README.md

 ## Structure

-`Pricing/` - the directory that contain solutions for bundle product price.
+`Pricing/` - the directory that contains solutions for bundle product price.

 For information about a typical file structure of a module in Magento 2, see [Module file structure](http://devdocs.magento.com/guides/v2.4/extension-dev-guide/build/module-file-structure.html#module-file-structure).